bytecauldron/awesome-gamemaker/README.md

 ## Software 💿

-[GMEdit](https://github.com/YellowAfterlife/GMEdit) - Code editor to use in conjunction with GMS1 and 2.
+[GMEdit](https://github.com/YellowAfterlife/GMEdit) - Code editor to use in conjunction with GMS.

 [YYP Maker](https://sahaun.itch.io/yyp-maker) - Makes yyp files for you.